reekKiE/CompleteSuicideManual-En/English/map_1.md

 Generally speaking, once you enter the sea of ​​trees, you will immediately lose your sense of direction and be unable to get out, so you can walk in no matter where you are, but here we will introduce a route where your body will never be found.

 The most common way is to enter near the "Wind Cave".
 Get off the Fuji Express Bus at Wind Cave Station (see the traffic sign for directions) and you will see the entrance to Wind Cave on the south side of National Route 139.
 Walk forward to the ticket office of Wind Cave.
-But don’t walk into the Wind Cave.
+But don't walk into the Wind Cave.
 There are two roads in front of the ticket office.
 Take the Aokigahara Nature Trail on the left.

 Go forward about 300 meters, and there is a fork in the road.
 You have to go to the island on the left with "Ice Cave and Autumn Leaves Terrace" (冰穴·红叶台) written on it.
 There is a sign on the front that says "You only live once, cherish it", but don't take it seriously.